Professional BNG market intelligence available at ectare.dev — enriched gain site data, LPA analytics, and more

 Biodiversity gain sitesDevelopment that is itself creating habitat for BNG purposes (i.e., building a habitat bank)Current law

-Self-build & custom housebuildingCertain self-build and custom housebuilding developments (subject to conditions)Current law
+Self-build & custom housebuildingCertain self-build and custom housebuilding developments (subject to conditions)Current law — exemption being removed (most projects will fall under the new 0.2ha threshold)

 Permitted developmentWorks carried out under permitted development rights that do not require planning permissionCurrent law